2024-25 Edition

 School of Humanities

 The School of Humanities faculty have been repeatedly honored for their teaching and scholarly excellence.
 Included in the faculty’s more than 100 research specialties are literary criticism, studies in film, media and gender, philosophical analysis, historical inquiry, art history, and world languages and literatures.
-The faculty also participate in interdisciplinary programs such as Global Cultures, Global Middle East Studies, Medical Humanities, Humanities and Law, and Religious Studies.
+The faculty also participate in interdisciplinary programs such as Global Cultures, Medical Humanities, Humanities and Law, and Religious Studies.
 At the core of the educational mission of the humanities is imparting to students tools of analysis that will help them interpret, understand, describe, and explain the world around them.
 The School has approximately 2,000 students - 1,700 undergraduate and 300 graduate.

 Donald Bren School of Information and Computer Sciences